2025 Los Angeles Congress of Neighborhoods: Workshops

 How Would You Change the City's Budget?

-If you could reshape Los Angeles’ budget, where would you start?
+If you could reshape Los Angeles's budget, where would you start?
 This interactive workshop invites attendees to explore the City’s current budget and share ideas for how funds could be better allocated to reflect community priorities.
 We’ll discuss opportunities for greater equity, transparency, and sustainability, as well as strategies to avoid future fiscal challenges.
 Join the conversation and help imagine a more responsive and resilient city budget—grounded in the voices of Angelenos.

 Optimizing and Protecting the Historical Resources in Your Neighborhood